dantenieto/datajournalism-fall22/assignment1.md

 - Accuracy - ?
   - It's difficult to speak to the accuracy of this article.
 Some of the sources cited do not actually contain the information she presents.
 I may have missed it, but I scowered her main source's website, and couldn't find many matches.

+- Quality - 2/5
+  - There were ways to visualize the data the author presents that would have given the story the weight it deserved.
+That said, the story was well written and effectively communicates the severity of the issue.
+The anecdotal aspect that sets up the whole story was a good lead-in and helped give disenfranchisement a face.

+- Types and Color
+  - The circular charts felt disjointed.
+It was very strange to look at.
+Some states are abbreviated, others aren't -- seemingly at random.